 College: Arts and Science

-This course explores fundamental questions regarding morality, justice, and beauty.
-Questions covered include: What makes a society just?
+This course explores fundamental questions regarding morality, justice, life’s meaning, or beauty.
+Questions covered may include: What makes a society just?
 Do we have obligations regarding what is right?
 What makes acts good?
 Are values merely relative?
 What makes something a work of art?
 Philosophy proceeds by the presentation and evaluation of reasons for alternative answers to fundamental questions and leads to improved critical, evaluative, and writing skills.

 Note: Students with credit for PHIL 110 may not take this course for credit.

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.

 Once an instructor has made their syllabus publicly available on USask’s Learning Management System, it will appear below.
 Please note that the examples provided below do not represent a complete set of current or previous syllabus material.
 Rather, they are presented solely for the purpose of indicating what may be required for a given class.
 Unless otherwise specifically stated on the content, the copyright for all materials in each course belongs to the instructor whose name is associated with that course.
 The syllabus is the intellectual property of instructors or the university.